kailu3/cis105/_build/2-python-types/booleans.md

-### Example
+### A Quick Case Study

 **Scenario:** Let's say you are looking for an Airbnb home to stay in for an upcoming trip.
 Now, you can't just pick any Airbnb listing as you would most likely need to filter the possibilities down to the listings that most satisfy your personal requirements.
 Now, suppose you had a dataset containing all of the listings in the location you are looking at.
 However, there are some contraints that you need to consider:
-- You need to look for listings <100 usd to be able to reimburse your trip
+- You need to look for listings less than 100 usd to be able to reimburse your trip
 - Since you are travelling with a classmate, you would prefer two beds in your Airbnb home
 - You want a listing that you can book instantly since your flight leaves tomorrow

+> `.head()` shows the first few rows of a dataset.
+You can also specify how many rows you want to return!
+On the other hand, `.tail()` returns the last few rows of a dataset